Hydepwns/rex_termbox/README.md

 [![Hex.pm](https://img.shields.io/hexpm/v/rrex_termbox.svg)](https://hex.pm/packages/rrex_termbox)
 [![Hexdocs.pm](https://img.shields.io/badge/api-hexdocs-brightgreen.svg)](https://hexdocs.pm/rrex_termbox)

-An Elixir library for interacting with the terminal via the [termbox](https://github.com/nsf/termbox) C library.
+An Elixir library for interacting with the terminal via the [termbox2](https://github.com/termbox/termbox2) C library, a maintained fork of the original termbox.

-**Starting with version 1.1.0, this library no longer uses Elixir Native Implemented Functions (NIFs).** Instead, it manages a separate C helper process (`termbox_port`) and communicates with it using an Elixir Port for initialization and Unix Domain Sockets (UDS) for runtime commands and events.
-This approach provides enhanced stability and avoids potential NIF-related pitfalls.
+**Starting with version 2.0.0, this library uses Elixir Native Implemented Functions (NIFs) provided by the [`termbox2`](https://hex.pm/packages/termbox2) Hex package (and its associated NIF bindings).** This replaces the previous Port/Unix Domain Socket architecture, leveraging a maintained C library and simplifying the build process.

 For high-level, declarative terminal UIs in Elixir, see [raxol](https://github.com/Hydepwns/raxol) or its predecessor [Ratatouille](https://github.com/ndreynolds/ratatouille), which build on top of this library.